 Neither me or my girl would simply give in, give up, and go our separate ways.
 We grew tired of the insane and complicated systems, prices, and the time it would take for a totally friendly American to live in a small apartment in Norway, fully providing for herself.

-We also realized that we would not be able to make the application process within the 90 days, and my girl would have to leave the country.
-She did not want to go back to the United States, and I could have lived with her in the US, but then I would be limited to the 90 day limit, as well.
-Beside, the U.S is not a place to be for us.
+We also realized that we would not be able to make the application process within the 90 days and she would have to leave the country.
+She did not want to go back to the United States.
+I could have lived with her in the US, but then I would be limited to the 90 day policy, as well.
+Besides, the U.S is not a place for us.

-We had to think differently and started researching places to live.
+We had to think differently, as we started researching places to live.

 With a one-way ticket and an Airbnb to host us for only 3 days, we packed our shit and left.
 I even stuffed my big 27 inch iMac in a red suitcase, making sure I had a proper work setup on the other side of the planet.